whitelabel-market/wallet-connector/README.md

 - Switch Chain
 - Add Chain
 - Store the current provider in local storage to facilitate sign-in for returning users
+- Usage of peer dependencies gives the opportunity to use the latest version of a provider package

 > The library is framework-agnostic, meaning it is developed entirely in Typescript without any reliance on frameworks like React or Vue.
 However, it may of course be used in React or Vue.